Want to Stand Out at a Craft Show? Try these Display Tricks

 6 – CONTRAST

-Using display elements that contrast product features can draw attention to product features you want to highlight.
+Using display elements that contrast product features can draw attention to the product features you want to highlight.

 For example: